-A common question job seekers have is how many years of experience to list on a resume.
-Many include decades of experience on a resume and it could be the reason why their resume isn’t getting any callbacks.
-You don’t need to list every position you’ve ever held on your resume.
-We’ll show you exactly how far back your resume should go.
+A common question job seekers have when it comes to how many years of experience to list on a resume is “how far back should my resume go?”
+Many people include decades of experience on a resume and it could be the reason why their resumes aren’t getting any callbacks or interview requests.

-Your resume should go back a maximum of 10 – 15 years in terms of work experience.
+Your resume should go back a maximum of 10 to 15 years in terms of work experience.

 What if you really need those years of experience on your resume?

-If you really need to show the experience, which is sometimes the case for higher level positions, you could include it.
-Always do the “who cares” test on your resume.
-Put yourself in the shoes of a hiring manager looking at your resume.
-Look over the information and see whether it’s something the hiring manager will care about or be impressed by.
+If you really need to show the experience, which is sometimes the case for higher-level management positions, you could include it.
+Your resume’s experience section should always be able to pass the ‘who cares’ test when it comes to relevance.
+Essentially, put yourself in the shoes of a recruiter or hiring manager looking at your resume.
+Look over the information and determine whether it’s relevant to the job opening and if the hiring manager will be impressed with it.

-Here are the reasons for including only 10 – 15 years of work experience on a resume:
+Here are the reasons for including only 10 to 15 years of work experience on a resume: